gobeam/gobeam/README.md

 ### About Me

-A full stack web developer who specializes on stacks like GOLANG, Node.js, Reactjs & Redux, Vue.js and PHP.
-I am also Blockchain enthusiast and have worked on both Ethereum and Bitcoin Blockchain networks for developing smart contracts, crypto trades web apps and services.
+A full-stack web developer who specializes in stacks like GOLANG, Node.js, Reactjs & Redux, Vue.js, and PHP.
+I am also a Blockchain enthusiast and have worked on both Ethereum and Bitcoin Blockchain networks for developing smart contracts, crypto trades web apps, and services.

 ### 🛠 &nbsp;Tech Stack